stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

 ### EC2 Exam Tips
 * Know On-Demand, Reserved, Spot, and Dedicated Host EC2 services
 * If a Spot instance is terminated by EC2, you will not be charged for a partial hour of usage.
 However, if you terminate the instance yourself, you will be charged for the complete hour in which the instance ran
-* Know FIGHT DR MC PX acroynm (EC2 instance types, specialities and use cases)
+* Know FIGHT DR MC PX acronym (EC2 instance types, specialties and use cases)
 * SSD:
   * General Purpose SSD - Balance price and performance for a wide variety of workloads
   * Provisioned IOPS SSD - Highest performance SSD volume for mission-critical low-latency or high-throughput workloads